claviska/SimpleImage/README.md

 Developed and maintained by [Cory LaViska](https://github.com/claviska).

-_If this project has you loving PHP image manipulation again, please consider making [a small donation](https://paypal.me/claviska) to support its development._
+_If this project has you loving PHP image manipulation again, please consider [sponsoring me](https://github.com/sponsors/claviska) to support its development._

 ---